Thuraya Al-Hafez

-In 1953, Thuraya became the first woman to nominate herself for a seat in the Syrian parliament.
+In 1953, al-Hafez became the first woman to run for a seat in the Syrian parliament.
 Although she was subsequently defeated, her endeavours were significant steps toward achieving their goal of elevating the status of the women in the Arab world.
 She claimed that the vote itself was tampered with and that she had in fact secured 75% of the vote.

 Thuraya's husband, Munir al-Rayyes, owned the Damascus daily paper Barada, for which Thuraya began writing in 1953.
 In the same year, she 'launched her own literary and political salon in Damascus, which was open to both genders.
-The salon was convened in her own house and was named after Sukayna bint al-Hussein, the great-granddaughter of Prophet Muhammad, who presided over the first literary salon in Muslim history'.
+The salon was convened in her own house and was named Muntada Sukaynah (Sukaynah's Salon) after Sukayna bint al-Hussein, the great-granddaughter of Muhammad, who presided over the first literary salon in Muslim history'.

-Like her husband, Thuraya supported Gamal Abdel Nasser of Egypt both during and after the United Arab Republic.
+al-Hafez supported Gamal Abdel Nasser of Egypt both during and after the United Arab Republic.